 I do consider myself extreme however to me being extreme is buying enough to last my family through the sales cycle.
 I don’t generally purchase 1,000 of product but instead enough to last my family and when I have more than I need, I donate it.

 I have been talking about Extreme Couponing long before the TCL show Extreme Couponing aired.
 There are times when being extreme makes sense.
 For example when I bought 200 bottles of Mentos Gum and over 50 bottles of Lysol last April.
 These are two examples of Extreme Couponing.
-Do I consider myself Extreme, Yes however I do want to add that I consider myself Extreme within reason.
+Do I consider myself Extreme?
+Yes, however I do want to add that I consider myself Extreme within reason.
 My primary goal is to stockpile for my family and donate when I am able.

 So, how do you become an extreme couponer?

 Our number one piece advice to you is never go to the store without a shopping plan.
 If you do you will NOT walk out of the door with major savings.
 Every week you should target what is FREE or near FREE.
 Then you should target what is at ROCK BOTTOM and “match” what coupons you have and these are the items that you should stockpile.
-We have a weekly post each Tuesday called “Stockpile Time – Hot Deals and Steals at the Store” and we tell you exactly which items to stockpile every week.

 To “match” compare what stores have the lowest prices, and then “match up” what coupons you have with the sale ads.
 Factor in which stores will double coupons when you match.
-Also keep track of any “bonus” offers such as if a store accepts digital coupons, catalina’s earned, bonus gift cards earned or free items earned.
+Also keep track of any “bonus” offers such as if a store accepts digital coupons, Catalina’s earned, bonus gift cards earned or free items earned.

 Also, it is all about Brands and Product Size.
 You want to use your coupons on the smallest size allowable based on the wording of your coupon.
 This is the product size that will normally net free or near free.
 This is a big change for many of you.
 Also, you can not be brand loyal if you want to get in on the rock bottom deals.
 Check out our post on Brands and Product Size for more information.